riccardoratta/gome2-to-image/README.md

 ### Error values

-Note, every value that is negative or where the error percentage is greater than `error-threshold` is removed from the final GeoTiff (fill value is -1).
-See all available options using the `-h` argument.
+Please note that any value that is negative or has an error percentage greater than the `error-threshol` will be removed from the final GeoTiff (with a fill value of -1).

 ### Available products